 Are Fewer High Schoolers Drinking and Smoking?

 It used to be assumed that some level of drinking and drug experimentation was “normal” for kids in high school – but not anymore.
-Now we know that any use of drugs or alcohol during the teen through young adult years can be extremely hazardous to brain development and emotional growth and can increase the risk of substance abuse problems
+Now we know that any use of drugs or alcohol during the teen through young adult years can be extremely hazardous to brain development and emotional growth and can increase the risk of substance abuse problems later in life.

 If a survey by UCLA’s Higher Education Research Institute is any indication, kids have heard that and other warnings against teen substance abuse and applied those warnings to their actions.
 According to the results of this survey, fewer college freshmen are reporting any use of alcohol or other drugs while they were in high school.
 When compared to the responses of college freshmen in past years, this demonstrates a big shift, according to the National Council on Alcoholism and Drug Dependence, Inc.:

 - In 1981, about 74 percent of college freshmen reported that they occasionally or frequently drank beer during their senior year.
 That number dropped to 45.5 percent in the early 2000s, and in 2014, it dropped further to 33.5 percent.